 Freshmen Heidi Skinner and Samantha Hallberg and seniors Triona Moynihan and Chelsea Hall are playing attack for the team.
-These pliable players are constantly being moved around, playing front or mid lines.
-Their adaptability is making the team more solid, enhancing ball control and focus.
+These pliable players are

 "We have a strong core midfield," Enke said confidently.
 Other new members bringing skill and leadership to the team include freshman Val Sherwood.
 "She is confident and very verbal and is seeing a lot of playing time because of it," said Enke.